 Above, we gave a sketch of the proof.
 We now fill in the details.
 Our emphasis will be on the left matrix $\vec{L}^\omega$.
 The proof for the right matrix $\vec{R}^\omega$ is similar, as we will discuss in \S \ref{sec:setup-for-the-quantum-right-matrix}.

 Fix a sequence $\sigma^\mathrm{bot} = \sigma^1, \sigma^2, \dots, \sigma^N = \sigma^\mathrm{top}$ of adjacent snakes, as in the left setting; see \S \ref{sssec:snake-sequences}.
-The proof is valid for any choice of snake sequence, but we always demonstrate it in figures and examples for our preferred snake sequence; see Figure \ref{fig:n=5-sequences}.
-Note that the example quantum matrices in \S \ref{sec:concrete-formulas} were presented using this preferred sequence.
+The proof is valid for any choice of snake sequence, but our demonstrations in figures and examples will be for our preferred snake sequence; see Figure \ref{fig:n=5-sequences}.
+Note that the example quantum matrices in \S \ref{sec:concrete-formulas} were presented using this preferred snake~sequence.